nrx-org/cricketinfo-printer/README.md

     $ pm2 start npm --name "wikipedia-printer" -- start

-6. You might want to reverse proxy requests to the app using Nginx or Apache.
+6. The app starts on port 8080 by default.
+You might want to reverse proxy requests to the app using Nginx or Apache.